jMetal/jMetal/docs/component.rst

 The main packages of the sub-project are the following:

-* `algorithm`: Contains the algorithmic templates (such as `EvolutionaryAlgorithm` and `ParticleSwarmOptimization`) as well as builder classes to instantiate single- and multi-objective metaheuristicas from them.
+* `algorithm`: Contains the algorithmic templates (such as `EvolutionaryAlgorithm` and `ParticleSwarmOptimization`) as well as builder classes to instantiate single- and multi-objective metaheuristics from them.

 * `catalogue`: The components are included in a catalogue that is structured into three sub-packages: